Lecture 5: Tidy Data and the Tidyverse

 3 China 212258 213766

-If we wanted to compare tuberculosis cases over time by country (e.g. by plotting the year on the x-axis and case count on the y-axis with a line for each country), then this format is not tidy.
-We want to (graphically) compare years within countries, so there should be one observation per unit within each population (country-years).
+IIf we wanted to compare tuberculosis cases over time by country (e.g. by plotting the year on the x-axis and case count on the y-axis with a line for each country), then this format is not tidy.
+There should be one observation per unit within each population (country-years).
 In this case, we do not observe units within each country-year, so each observation is a country-year.
 The variables then fall into place: the country and year labels, and the case counts.

 (Aside: if we had measured more data, then perhaps there would be more units within each population!
 Imagine if we had case-level information, like severity.
 Then we could view cases as observations within the country-year populations, and we would have variables like country, year, case ID, and severity.)